evannetwork/vade-docs/docs/plugins/didcomm.md

 ## General message types

-In some protocols there are extra messages need to be sent to indicate error or successful message exchange to end the session, these messages have following structures:-
+In some protocols there are extra messages need to be sent to indicate error or successful message exchange to end the session, these messages have following structures:

 ### ack - Acknowledgement of succesfull messagge exchange